Q. How do I make a reservation?

 Q. What is your Cancellation Policy?

-A. Wet Nose Lodge & Spa requires a 7 DAY cancellation notice on all holiday boarding reservations.
+A. Wet Nose Lodge & Spa requires a 7 DAY cancellation notice on all holiday boarding reservations, and 3 DAY cancellation notice for all summer reservations.
 Failure to properly cancel will result in forfeiture of deposit.
 When reservations aren’t cancelled in the correct time, it prevents us from booking that lodging to another customer.

 Q. Do you charge extra for holidays?